ksaj/helloworld/README.md

 ## hw-rpi3-3

-Hello World using fwrite().
-If you need C-style format strings, this is the way to go.
+Hello World using fwrite(). fwrite() is typically used to work with binary data instead of text mode.
+Of course, ascii is a subset of binary data, so it works fine for spitting out words, too.

 ## hw-rpi3-4

 Hello World using putchar.
-This is pretty much how the computer actually does it deep down inside.
+This is closer to how the computer actually does it deep down inside.
 I had to use a goto to initiate the loop because ARM doesn't do jz in the same way as Intel.
 It is strangely easier to reverse the flow and jump if *not* zero.

 ## hw-rpi3-5